Pagan and Witchy Fiction: 10 Novels You Need to Read

 This novel is dripping with atmosphere, magical folklore and unnerving horror.

 I was impressed with the way the gothic, barren landscape became increasingly claustrophobic.
+Reflecting the growing tension as the story progressed.

 This is one of the more serious, atmospheric books listed here.